JeffreyRodriguez/Liberator12k/Receiver/Forend/TopBreak_CAFE12.md

 | 1" NPT Schedule 40 Galv.
 Pipe 8" Long      | 1        |
 | 3/4" NPT Schedule 40 Galv.
 Pipe 18.5" Long | 1        |
 <br/>

+### Buying Pipes
+These Schedule 40 galvanized pipes are common in every single hardware store in the United States.
+They'll be in the plumbing section, with a silvery finish.

 ### Metric BOM
 TODO